vireshas/newrelic_sms_alert/README.md

     Visit localhost:8080/usage, to manage users and to subscribe to a plugin.

-##More features:
+### Additional features:
     1. Phone call on critical errors
+    2. Add graphs to the dashboard
+    3. Status page